 The page is adapted from our former “Handbook for New Families.”
 We are trying to include only the things you need to know for the first few days of school and not overwhelm you with too much information.
 Always refer to the school’s website for additional information or ask your child’s teacher for clarification.
 Detailed policies and procedures can also be found here in the Harvard Student and Parent Handbook, and you will receive a hard copy of this with the start of school.

-Between 7:45 am and 3:00 pm, all entrance doors are locked except the main entrance door (big green door on Harvard Street).
+Between 7:30 am and 2:50 pm, all entrance doors are locked except the main entrance door (big green door on Harvard Street).
 Before and after school hours, the other doors may be used.
-Please refer to the parking map to find locations mentioned below.

 Morning drop-off is allowed through any door to the school.
 For drivers, children may be dropped off on Harvard Street in front of school, on 9th Street at the entrance to the north parking lot, or on 8th Street at the south pavillion.
 Please do not drop students off in the middle of the street or allow them to cross in the middle of the street.
 Please refer to the parking map if you choose to park and walk with your child into the school.